 As fiction writers, we have two ways to present our story; a first or a third person narrative.
 This time, however, I’m going to speak as a fiction reader, and not an author.

 As a reader, I simply hate the first person narrative.
 To me, it’s the narcissistic narrative.
 It’s all, me, me, me, I, I, I, me, me, me, I, I, I. That gets really old, really quick.
 However, I still get it.
 The author wants me to have a more intimate relationship with the lead character.
-But not only does the narcissistic tone turn me off, I also want to know what other characters, particularly the antagonists, are up to.
+Unfortunately, not only does the narcissistic tone turn me off, I also want to know what other characters, particularly the antagonists, are up to.

 I love reading fiction written in the third person narrative.
-To me, and no doubt to many others, reading a novel is, essentially, watching a movie in my head.
+To me, and no doubt to many others as well, reading a novel is, essentially, watching a movie in my head.
 I want to see the bad guys cooking up their evil schemes.
 I want to be with them when they do their dastardly deeds.
-And, I want to experience that moment of shock and surprise when the protagonist gets caught their trap.
+I want to experience the moment of shock and surprise when the protagonist gets caught their trap.
 Likewise, I want to experience the protagonist’s feeling of triumph when the bad guys get their comeuppance.
 This is why, as a reader, I only read third person narratives.
 I get to see multiple points of view, and I get to see scene changes with different characters, just like they do in the movies.

 I realize this is a personal take, and that other readers may like the first person narrative.
 To each their own.
 However, I personally don’t care for it, which is why I always write my own stories in a third person narrative.